-Used for inflamed nerves of the arms and legs as well as superficial nerves of neck and lower back.
+Used for inflamed nerves of the arms and legs as well as superficial nerves of the neck and lower back.

 Direct trauma to the tissues of arms and legs as well as systemic inflammatory conditions can cause diffuse swelling of the small nerves in the limbs.
-Typically nerves are more effected around bony joint prominences and tight muscle and tendon bands that the nerves course under.
+Typically nerves are more affected around bony joint prominences and tight muscle and tendon bands that the nerves course under.

 Inflamed Nerves of the Arms and Legs

 Superficial Nerves of the Neck and Lower Back